GCSEPhysics

 View mark scheme hint

-Define both types of waves, provide examples, and explain their characteristics.
+Define both types, give examples, and explain particle movement.

 4 marks